Burning foot pain is a common complaint, usually as a result of damage to the nerves of the foot or leg.

 Anyone suffering from Diabetes should take extra care of their feet, examining them daily for any problems.
 The loss of sensation in the foot often results in foot problems going unnoticed.

-What Is It: A rare neurovascular disorder where blood vessels get intermittently blocked
+Erythromelalgia is a rare neurovascular disorder where blood vessels get intermittently blocked resulting in burning pain in feet

 Causes: A problem with the neuropathological and microvascular systems